LinguaPhylo/linguaPhylo.github.io/setup.md

 java -p lib:lphy-studio-{{ lphy_version }}.jar -m lphystudio tutorials/RSV2.lphy
 ```

-Please note both the module path and the LPhy script path are the relative paths,
+Please **note** both the module path and the LPhy script path are
-as well as `readNexus(file="data/RSV2.nex", ...);` inside the LPhy script.
+the relative paths to your `$LPHY_PATH` folder.
+But the working directory `user.dir` will be changed to the location of
+the loaded script, which is the parent folder of the relative path inside
+the LPhy script, such as `readNexus(file="data/RSV2.nex", ...);`.
-If you want to use the absolute path, please make sure every paths are defined correctly.
+If you want to use a different setup,
+please make sure every relative paths are defined correctly.

 If you are new to LPhy, we recommend you to read this
 [introduction](https://linguaphylo.github.io/about/),